maja42/goval/readme.md

 If necessary, numerical values will be automatically converted between `int` and `float64`, as long as no precision is lost.

 Arrays and Objects are untyped.
 They can store any other value ("mixed arrays").

+Structs are note supported to keep the functionality clear and manageable.
+They would introduce too many edge cases and loose ends and are therefore out-of-scope.

 ## Variables